 "Our ethos for our Nanyang campus will be to deliver an excellent international education at a moderate fee."

-OWIS Nanyang opened in January with places from EC1 to Grade 8; Grades 9-10 will open in August 2018 and new grades will be added every year after that.
-It currently offers the IB programme at primary school level, followed by IGCSEs, and it will offer the IBDP at secondary level as the school expands.
-Annual school fees for kindergarten and primary school pupils start from $17,000 a year, rising to a maximum of $20,000 for secondary students.
+OWIS Nanyang opened in January with places from EC1 to Grade 8, and has since rolled out Grades 9-11; Grade 12 will open in August 2020 .
+It currently offers the IB programme at primary school level, followed by IGCSEs, and the IBDP.
+Annual school fees for kindergarten and primary school pupils start from $17,514 a year, rising to a maximum of $20,136 for secondary students.
 With many international schools charging $24,000-47,000, this makes OWIS a much cheaper alternative for an IB education.

 The school says,